-Jeff is a litigator with extensive trial and appellate experience in federal and state courts.
-He also serves as a counselor to various businesses and individuals on how best to handle litigation risk and to navigate administrative regulations.
+Jeff is a litigator with broad trial and appellate experience in federal and state courts.
+He also serves as a counselor to businesses, nonprofits, municipalities, and individuals on how best to handle litigation risk and navigate administrative regulations.

-For several years, Jeff has served as counsel for a defendant in a complex federal RICO case that presents novel legal, remedial, and practical issues; in that case, Jeff has been involved in five separate appeals to the D.C.
-Circuit, in extensive, ongoing trial court proceedings, and in several rounds of mediation.
-In state court, Jeff successfully represented a client who had been shot four times at point-blank range by two Baltimore police officers win a $2 million compensatory jury award for malicious prosecution.
+For several years, Jeff has represented a defendant in a complex federal RICO case that presents novel legal, remedial, and practical issues; in that case, Jeff has been involved in five appeals to the D.C.
+Circuit, voluminous trial court proceedings, and several rounds of mediation.
+Jeff has also been heavily involved in the largest segregated-account insurance rehabilitation proceeding in Wisconsin history, which ended with a successful exit from rehabilitation.
+And Jeff has substantial expertise advising companies on issues involving the Wisconsin Fair Dealership Law and related litigation.

 - class actions,